 If people’s voting intentions change, they mainly change within the left-wing bloc consisting of Labour (PvdA), GreenLeft (GL) and the Socialist Party (SP) or within the right-wing bloc consisting of liberal-conservatives (VVD), Christian-democrats (CDA) and the PVV (Van der Meer et al. 2015).
 An exception is the exchange between the PVV and the SP, which are both considered to be populist, anti-establishment parties (Bakker et al. 2015; Immerzeel et al. 2016).

 It could be that the PVV lost votes to other parties of the right-wing bloc and won votes from the anti-establishment party SP (or vice-versa), thereby obscuring the general trend of increasing PVV popularity.
 Moreover, volatility patterns could differ between people who did and did not become exposed to asylum seekers in their neighbourhood in 2015.
 This may explain in part our small and/or non-significant estimates for our exposure measures reported above.
 As a robustness check, we therefore also ran multinomial fixed effects models (Table A2, Appendix; voting intention for the PVV is now the base category).
 It turns out that during the refugee crisis, the PVV was especially successful in attracting voters from the other anti-establishment party (i.e. SP), as indicated by the estimate of ‘wave 2’ referring to the odds ‘Anti-establishment vs. PVV’ (b=-2.008, se=0.105; this estimate differs significantly from the estimate of ‘wave 2’ referring to the odds ‘Other Parties vs. PVV’: LR chi2(1)=294.87).
 Of our exposure measures, only ‘exposure to asylum seekers in crisis centres’ reaches significance and only for the odds ‘Right wing vs. PVV’ and ‘Other parties vs. PVV’.
 However, all estimates referring to ‘exposure to asylum seekers in crisis centres’ are negative and do not significantly differ from one another.
-The impact of exposure to refugees does not depend on pre-crisis voting intentions (cf. Karreth et al. 2015).
+The impact of exposure to asylum seekers does not depend on pre-crisis voting intentions (cf. Karreth et al. 2015).

-Several scholars have suggested that the impact of increasing diversity on related concepts such as prejudice may depend on, for example, residents authoritarians values (Velez and Lavine, 2017), national rhetoric (Hopkins, 2010), or the initial share of outgroups (Newman, 2013).
-Because this contribution is interested in the average impact of increased exposure to refugees, because even with our impressive dataset, still relatively few neighbourhoods faced an inflow of refugees, and because our survey lacked measures of most likely potential moderators, we did not formulate hypotheses on the conditional impact of exposure to refugees.
-That said, in additional analyses using our hybrid models, we tested for an interaction between initial levels of ethnic density (i.e. percentage of non-western minorities) and increases in exposure to refugees but these did not reach significance (see replication package).
+Several scholars have suggested that the impact of increasing diversity on related concepts such as prejudice may depend on, for example, residents authoritarian values (Velez and Lavine, 2017), national rhetoric (Hopkins, 2010), or the initial share of outgroups (Newman, 2013).
+Because this contribution is interested in the average impact of increased exposure to asylum seekers, because even with our impressive dataset, still relatively few neighbourhoods faced an inflow of asylum seekers, and because our survey lacked measures of most likely potential moderators, we did not formulate hypotheses on the conditional impact of exposure to asylum seekers.
+That said, in additional analyses using our hybrid models, we tested for an interaction between initial levels of ethnic density (i.e. percentage of non-western minorities) and increases in exposure to asylum seekers but these did not reach significance (see replication package).